sudoTheFoxis/ArchFox-install/README.md

 # ArchFox-install
-A small bash script designed to simplify ArchLinux installations.
+A small bash script designed to simplify the installation of ArchLinux, and at the same time an amateur attempt to create own Linux distribution